StrangeBeeCorp/docs/docs/thehive/administration/branding.md

 !!!
 Info
     This capability is only available with a license.

-In this section you will find information about customizing your brand.
 You can change the brand name, login page logo, navigation page logo, and the favicon.

 To customize branding: